liferay/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/00-product-types-intro.markdown

 **Friendly URL**: This is the URL for the product page.
 It auto-fills but can be changed.

-**Meta Title, Meta Keywords, Meta Description**: descriptors entered in these fields will help search engines locate your products.
+**Meta Title, Meta Keywords, Meta Description**: Descriptors entered in these fields will help search engines locate your products.

 **Schedule**: Products can be displayed to customers for a preset window of